Ghazala Sharieff, MD, MBA

 Corporate Senior Vice President

-Chief Medical Officer, Clinical Excellence and Experience
+Chief Medical Officer, Acute Care and Clinical Excellence

 When COVID is not the primary focus, as chief medical officer Dr. Sharieff regularly engages physicians in the coordination and management of inpatient clinical care and the reduction of unnecessary variation — especially as it relates to patient experience, quality and safety.
 Taken together, these efforts help us provide comprehensive and compassionate medical care for our patients and their loved ones.